Skip navigation

 • Risk and return are related.
 Capital markets are usually reasonably efficient in pricing financial risk, in the sense that, if the expected return on one asset exceeds the return on an alternate asset, there is normally an additional risk entailed in holding the former asset.
 However, capital markets are also complex and not always rational.
 Theories such as the Efficient Markets Hypothesis are frequently violated in practice.

 • Diversification reduces risk.
-By combining assets with various unique risk characteristics may reduce the volatility of portfolio returns.
+Combining assets with various unique risk characteristics may reduce the volatility of portfolio returns.

 • Risk is more multifaceted than the short term volatility of returns.
 At the portfolio level, short term volatility may not be a relevant risk measure when risk is considered to reflect the failure to meet the investment objective.
 While high levels of volatility may be indicative of high failure risk, the potential for large negative returns may also have a large bearing.

-• At the portfolio level, risk is related to a failure to meet objectives.
+• Risk is related to a failure to meet objectives.
 The failure to meet the objectives is the ultimate definition of risk for a fiduciary.
 The relevant dimensions of this risk are the chance that it will occur, the circumstances in which it will occur and the extent of a shortfall faced when it does occur.

 • Active management can add value.
 In some markets, participants do not all have return-maximising objectives and/or some participants are likely to underperform on average.
 Active professional investment management can, on average, add value in such markets.